robbalmbra/RomBuilder/docker/README.md

 * MKA_PARAMETERS - Defines extra parameters to add to the mka build command; e.g. `xtended`.
 Default parameter is bacon.
 * LUNCH_VERSION - Defines the lunch build option; possible options include `user,userdebug and eng`.
 Default is userdebug.
 * CUSTOM_CCACHE_DIR -  Specifies alternative directory for ccache to save relevant files into for the build
+* MAGISK_IN_BUILD=0 - Specifies to not include magisk within the build.
+Default is enabled.

 **Other**